GHBAlbuquerque/go-bb-web-app/README.md

 main.go - main file, starts server
-routes.fo - router with all paths in the app
+routes.go - router with all paths in the app